 The authors did not indicate whether any other calibration work was done to improve confidence in the sensor readings; for example, how were sensors originally calibrated to the site soil material, so that users have confidence in the magnitude of the water content readings?
 A short description would be appropriate and help the reader to place readings into proper context.

-We agree with the fact that another calibration should have been performed.
-Nonetheless, the reason which we did not do it was we do not want to obtain a really specific data, we only wanted to obtain comparable values between microsites.
-We used a standard equations applied to sensor calibration, as we have indicated in the text (L109-110), because both bare and crust soils have the same soil texture so the expected error would be the same.
+We concur with the reviewer that having another calibration to improve confidence in the values provided by the sensors would have been desirable.
+Unfortunately, it is not available.
+However, we would like to stress that our main objective when we started monitoring soil moisture was to obtain comparable soil moisture values between microsites.
+As noted in our response … the use of standard equations, which usually work pretty well with the type of soils of our study site (…) and the lack of major differences in soil texture between microsites allowed us to do that.
+This has now been indicated in the main text (lines …)

 Figure 3 shows the comparison between the ECH2O and TDR sensors, but they use fractional water content on the abscissa and percent water content on the ordinate.
 Of course, these should be the same scale, so that the regression line makes better sense for the reader.
 Also, authors should also include the estimation error in the statistics.

-Figure 4.
-This figure, which shows the comparison between the ECH2O and TDR sensors, has been repeated using the same scales at the both axes and including the error estimation.
-Besides, both the script for do it and the data used in this comparison have been included in the Supplementary material.
+Many thanks for these remarks.
+We have now revised Figure 4 to incorporate these suggestions.
+It now shows the same scales at the both axes and includes the error estimation.
+Besides, both the script for doing this figure and the data used in this comparison have been included in the Supplementary material (lines …).

 Regarding the depth, size and/or completeness of their data given the research questions, the authors discuss the broad topics of vegetation mosaics in semi-arid environments, the role of near-surface water content on hydrologic/climate processes, and how these data could be assimilated into regional and/or global models.
 But, the authors do not articulate any specific questions, goals or hypotheses in this manuscript, or how the data could be used outside of the carbon dynamics research they referenced therein.
 The scientific community is well aware of the universal limitations in using point-scale measurements for regional and/or global studies, so they don’t need to be listed here, but it is surprising that they are not listed in the manuscript.

-The purpose of the manuscript is to introduce the MOISCRUST dataset, which is specified in L76-80.
-Thus, any specific questions, goals or hypotheses have been included in this manuscript.
-At the section “Possible use of these data”, we indicate how the data could be used.
+We acknowledge these comments but are unsure about what the reviewer is specifically asking for.
+The purpose of our manuscript is to introduce the MOISCRUST dataset, which is specified in L76-80, not to articulate specific goals/hypotheses/questions that could be addressed using this dataset.
+We leave this for those colleagues wishing to use the data we have provided.
+However, in the section “Possible use of these data”, which now is part of the main text as requested by the editor (lines …), we provide some suggestions about how the data could be used.
+If you feel this section does not suffice we will be glad to further expand it.

 The authors did fully describe the approach used to impute missing data, but they did not justify why correlation of data pairs exceeding 0.85 were flagged as acceptable, and why correlation of pairs below 0.85 were flagged as poor.
 What is the reasoning behind the 0.85 value?
 Perhaps another approach would be to consider 1X, 2X, or 3X standard deviations (68%, 95%, or 99.7%, respectively, assuming a Gaussian distribution), which would improve repeatability.